 However, these are maximum penalties only, which means that they will only apply in the most serious of cases.
 In most cases, you will get a much lesser penalty.

-Statistics indicate that the most common penalty for common assault was a section 9 good behaviour bond, which is a bond with a criminal conviction, followed by a section 10 bond which is a bond without conviction.
+Statistics indicate that the most common penalty for common assault was a section 9 good behaviour bond, which is a bond with a criminal conviction, followed by a section 10 dismissal or conditional release order which is a bond without conviction.

 A good behaviour bond means that you must not commit any further offences as long as the bond is in place.